Main Content

-Bahrain was a founding member of the World Trade Organisation, and has been consistently ranked among the most economically free countries in the world in recent years.
-It was rated as the freest economy in the Middle East and the Arab world generally in the 2006 Index of Economic Freedom, published by the Heritage Foundation/Wall Street Journal.
+Bahrain was a founding member of the World Trade Organization, and has been ranked among the most economically free countries in the world in recent years.

 Investing in Bahrain

-Bahrain offers many advantages to foreign investors.
+Bahrain offers many further advantages to foreign investors.
 These include:

 • A well-developed infrastructure with excellent transport and communication facilities